rboudrouss/adventofcode2020/README.md

 Trying to find a one line solution for every problem :d

 ## how to run the code
-- create a .txt file named `input.txt` with your input
+- create a file named `i` with your input
 - execute the code
 - and **Taddaa** ! it works